Dynatrace/Dynatrace-AppMon-Docker/README.md

 - a `build.sh` which builds an image from the Dockerfile via `docker build`
 - a `run.sh` which runs a container from an image via `docker run`

-Please take a look at each for more information.
+Please take a look at each sub-directory for more information.

 ## How to Monitor your Dockerized Applications?